 Listen to the More Recipes About Music & Food Spotify Playlist

 This was originally going to be Shawarma Chameleon but now it is not.
 I once saw Radiohead open for Live at Pine Knob in Michigan.
 Radiohead went on to be superstars.
 Live did not.
 “There’s a shawarma joint about 2 blocks from here.”
-Shawarma requires different preparation than a gyro – the meat is marinated for as long as a day.
+Shawarma requires different preparation than a gyro because the meat is marinated for as long as a day.
 Thom Yorke is a vegan so he would not actually eat this shawarma but would likely eat a seitan gyro without tzatziki.
-I buy bone in skin on chicken thighs – they are cheaper – and make a stock from the bones and skin.
+I buy bone-in skin-on chicken thighs – they are cheaper – and make a stock from the bones and skin.
 Put skin, bones, a few pieces of celery, carrot, onion, black peppercorns, thyme in a pot – cover with water – bring to boil – reduce heat – simmer for several hours.
 I honestly had not listened to OK Computer in like 5 years.
 It’s really a bit too much for me.
-I mean – I GET IT – but damn, son, do ya HAVE to be so art fuck?!?
+I mean – I GET IT – but damn, son, do ya HAVE to be so art-fuck?!?
 See I’m a culinary creep – this is the first time I’ve had shawarma – not even sure I did it right.
 Even if I didn’t – it tasted great – clean & filling.
 Roasting the red onions allows them to soak up chicken fat.
 Chicken fat is good fat.
 Shawarma sauce thinned out is also a solid salad dressing.
 You could also add tomato and cucumber as toppings.
 I’m tired of this affected writing style so I’m going to go eat leftover shawarma.

 Chicken shawarma, sauce, feta, roasted red onion, baby spinach, flatbread